-- Consider investments in public infrastructure, public/ private partnerships and catalytic projects that encourage infill, redevelopment and reinvestment in existing communities. - Target local funds to create community design features that meet the needs of people of all ages, incomes and abilities (such as creating pedestrian-friendly environments and expanding bicycle facilities).
+Voluntary Options Available to Regional Voluntary Options Available to Local Organizations Organizations Provide information and resources to help Consider investments in public infrastructure, communities identify opportunities to retrofit suburban public/private partnerships and catalytic projects that communities with design features that meet the needs encourage infill, redevelopment and reinvestment in of people of all ages, incomes and abilities. existing communities.
+Investments Target local funds to create community design Continue to invest in helping people live independently as long as possible in their homes and communities. features that meet the needs of people of all ages, incomes and abilities (such as creating pedestrian- friendly environments and expanding bicycle facilities).